L13/vscode-projects/README.md

 * `Add to Favorites` - Add the folder, workspace or project to the favorites.
 * `Open in Terminal` - Open the folder, workspace or project in the terminal.
 * `Assign to Slot` - Assign the folder, workspace or project to a slot 1 - 9 to open it with a keyboard shortcut.
+* `Select Color` - Select a color for a project.
+The color also appears in the status bar.
+* `Select for Compare` - Select a folder, workspace or project for a comparison.
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+* `Compare with Selected` - Compare the folder, workspace or project with the current selection.
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Compare with Workspace` - Compares the folder, workspace or project with the current workspace.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Open in Diff Folders` - Opens the folder, workspace or project in Diff Folders.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Rename` - Change the name of a project.